 Bishop Grosseteste University was founded in 1862 as a training college for school mistresses and at the time was known as Lincoln Diocesan Training College.
 In 1962, on the occasion of its centenary, it was renamed Bishop Grosseteste College, after 13th-century Bishop of Lincoln, Robert Grosseteste.
 The name was changed to Bishop Grosseteste University College in 2007 when the institution was granted degree-awarding powers, and again in 2012, to Bishop Grosseteste University, when the institution was granted University status.

 Records and documents pertaining to BGU's long history are kept in the University Archive (located within the Library) and is maintained by University Archivist.
-Access to the Archive is by appointment only; please contact Guenever Moyes to arrange a visit.
+To contact the Archive please email firstname.lastname@example.org.

 The Wellbeing Collection was established in 2018 in conjunction with a University-wide initiative to promote physical and mental wellbeing.
 It is made up of a variety self-help books, feel-good fiction and feel-good films.

 A selection of sheet maps is kept in the map cabinets on the ground floor adjacent to the University Archive.
 The majority focus on Lincolnshire with a small selection covering neighbouring counties.
 Dates range from 1845 to 1998 and features include settlement, administrative boundaries, land use, geology and elevation.
 Also located in the map cabinets is an almost complete collection of sheet maps of the reprints of the one-inch Ordnance Survey map of England and Wales, originally surveyed and printed in the mid to late nineteenth century.